Szapi/cpp-structural-delegates/motivation.md

 ## When do delegates make sense?
 Delegates could be used wherever we would pass a concrete, non-polymorphic class as reference, to a method or class constructor, to be used through its public interface, and object lifetimes are not a concern.
 They could shine for decoupling code within a single code module, and could be used immediately to start removing overgrown dependencies in existing codebases, and allow previously un-unittestable classes to be tested.
+They would be well suited for already high-level classes that don't do data crunching themselves, but are responsible for high-level control flows and instrumentation.
 Delegates are non-intrusive, quick to prototype and put to use.
 Using delegates may help us spot missing abstractions that should have been there to begin with, and perhaps ditch delegates for inheritance or other solutions.